 We can always part on good terms.
 If you have any questions or concerns about your musical studies and experience, please speak with me directly.

-If a family chooses to discontinue lessons, they will owe for a month of lessons from the date that notice was given.
 Please make sure to allow for a final lesson to honor the relationship and say “good-bye.”
 All outstanding balances must be paid before attending any remaining lessons, group classes, and recitals.
 Tuition is non-refundable.

 The teacher reserves the right to dismiss a student from the studio.
 Grounds for dismissal include consistent lack of practice, violation of this policy or the studio handbook, and inappropriate, disrespectful, or violent behavior.
 Preceding any dismissal, the teacher will discuss concerns with the parent and there will be a one-month trial period.
 If no improvement is made during this time, the student will be dismissed.